jameskokoska/GooglyCalendar/README.md

-# Calendar Tasks
+# Googly Calendar
 Turns your Google Calendar into a task list.
 Helps to keep your busy school life/regular life organized and balanced.
-It can be used here: <a href="https://jameskokoska.github.io/CalendarTasks/">https://jameskokoska.github.io/CalendarTasks/</a>.
+It can be used here: <a href="https://jameskokoska.github.io/GooglyCalendar/">https://jameskokoska.github.io/GooglyCalendar/</a>.
 I wanted to improve my React knowledge so I created this.
 I also use it daily so I think it's pretty good :)

 ## Features